 Thank you for dropping-by, I hope you enjoy your visit.
 The main content is to be found in the blog where I discuss everything and anything but topics including photography, nature, technology, food, movies, music and politics make regular appearances.

-There is also a dedicated section on movies (or films if you prefer) where I will discuss and review in more depth.
+I commonly write reviews of movies (or films, if you prefer).
+Some movie reviews are short, others will be discussed in more detail.
 The scope covered will be mainly mainstream English language movies from the 1930s until the present day.

 My name is Iain MacDonald and I live in the Highlands of Scotland (although I have lived elsewhere in the past).
 I am a big fan of Free & Open Source Software which I use both professionally and at home.

 Computing and technology tend to infuse themselves into my other interests, as once you learn some skills in one area it is convenient to use them to solve problems in other spheres.

 When not tinkering with computers, I am likely to be found repairing things because living in the countryside you learn to be resourceful.

 Of course, man doesn't live by SSH tunnels and kerosene vapour burners alone so food, as a subject, makes regular appearances too.
 Did I mention I used to work in hospitality?

 My most recent ramblings.